What is predictive maintenance?

 Advantages of predictive maintenance

-Compared with preventative maintenance, predictive maintenance: ensures that a piece of equipment requiring maintenance is only shut down right before imminent failure.
+Compared with preventive maintenance, predictive maintenance: ensures that a piece of equipment requiring maintenance is only shut down right before imminent failure.
 This reduces the total time and cost spent maintaining equipment.

 Disadvantages of predictive maintenance